 Howard says they’re also excited about new cloud-connected glucose meters, such as Livongo, Telcare and iHealth, as their built-in wireless capabilities takes out most of the work for Tidepool.
 Data that’s already being beamed to the cloud can just be “grabbed” without the need to write additional code and protocols.

 Working on closed loop system development is also a key focus and has been a great experience, Howard says.
 Tidepool helped design the first iLet Bionic Pancreas user interface last year and is now working with their newly formed Beta Bionics group on the next generation user interface.
-You can see our past coverage of iLet, as well as Tidepool's series of posts about its UI design work.
+You can see Tidepool’s series of posts about its UI design work online.

 Part of that agreement was that everything would be released openly and publicly, to benefit the T1D community, Howard tells us.